Last week after testing out some new dark chocolate bars I thought It’d be a good idea to try using them in a fun summer dessert.

 - Pour ½ of the remaining chocolate over the almonds; mix well until the chocolate sets.
 Add remaining chocolate and set over almonds.
 Using hands or a small knife, separate any clusters that formed so almonds are in individual pieces.

-- Sprinkle almonds with stevia and set aside or in the fridge/freezer until ready to serve.
+- Set aside or in the fridge/freezer until ready to serve.